-Course Cost: See course listing on the right.
-This price includes the course, books, CPR training with the card, clinical liability insurance, clinical uniform use, blood pressure cuff and stethoscope, lab fees, handouts and testing fees.
+Course Cost: See course listing below.
+This price includes the course, books, CPR training with the card, clinical liability insurance, clinical uniform use, blood pressure cuff and stethoscope, lab fees, and testing fees.
 Effective with the Sept 2020 EMT class, books will no longer be included in the course fee.

 Deposit: $300.00 deposit required when you click the "enroll now" link.
 This non-refundable deposit is applied to the course fee.

 Late Enrollment Fee: Enrollment within 7 days of the class start date will incur a $25.00 late enrollment fee.

-Additional student costs: Immunizations, Criminal Background Checks (depending on clinical site), other incidental and uniform costs.
+Additional student costs: Immunizations, Criminal Background Checks, other incidental and uniform costs.
 Starting with the Sept 2020 course, books costs will be the responsibility of the student.

 Prerequisites: Students must be at least 18 years old upon program completion.
 Students must be a high school graduate or have your GED.
 Those that are still in high school must provide a letter of recommendation from the school principal or guidance counselor before acceptance.
 CPR certification is NOT required to enroll as this is taught in the EMT class.
-High-speed Internet, a computer with speakers and the ability to print and email is required.
-Students will also be required to bring in a tablet greater than 7 inches or laptop to every class.
+High-speed Internet, a computer with speakers, webcam and the ability to print and email are required.
+Students will also be required to bring in a laptop to every class.

 Students are required to obtain and bring into class proof of the following immunizations by the 2nd week of class.
 They are: